brokeDude2901/dxgkrnl_ubuntu/README.md

 # dxgkrnl_ubuntu
-Use Ubuntu on Hyper-V virtual machine with dxgrknl kernel (Microsoft GPU-P support).
+Use Ubuntu on Hyper-V VM with Microsoft GPU-P support (dxgrknl kernel).

 ### Pros:
-- Full Hyper-V VM with systemd as your disposal
+- Full Hyper-V VM with more features than WSL2 (systemd, snap package, Hyper-V External Network, ...)
 - Can have one real GPU sharable among multiple Hyper-V VMs
 ### Cons:
 - WSLg stuff is not supported, use the new Ubuntu 22.04 Remote Sharing instead
+- Some tricks require to make nvidia Docker works properly
+- Only tested on Ubuntu 20.04 / 22.04

 # Instructions
 ### 1. Create a Gen 2 Hyper-V virtual machine, install Ubuntu 20.04 LTS / 22.04 LTS as normal